DicanGuo/3813-assignment/README.md

 The server is placed under the chat app folder for convenience.
 The main interaction used for communication between front end and back end is the HttpRequests.
 Since the project is local project, here the server is using and listening to the port 3000.
 The Angular app instead is hosting on port 4200.
 ### router
 Multiple routers are created to seperate the functions and data transmitted.
 Ideally it can reduce the traffic to increase the speed of data transmission.
 Certain data is required and sent back to front.
 The requirement of data is different from route to route.
 1. assignUser route is used for admins to assigning a user a role.
 A group object and user id is sent to server.
 JSON files are read and data are compared for input validation.
 If successful, a user's role will be changed and written to JSON file.
 His name will be saved to group details under groupadmin or groupassis list.
+The return value including an array that contains updated user array.
+With an ok value to inform the front end if the change is success.
+There is also a message value to inform front end what specific went wrong or the change is success.
 2. channel route is used to fetch channel details from JSON file.
+An array that contains all channel information is sent back to front end.
 3. createChannel route is used for creating a channel.
 A group object is required and sent from front end.
 If the group is valid, the system will generate a new channel with a unique channel ID.
+An array of updated channels information will be sent, with an ok value to inform the front end if the change is success.
+There is also a message value to inform front end what specific went wrong or the change is success.
 4. createGroup route is for creating group.
 In front end, there is a form implemented requiring user input a user, an admin, and an assistant for the group.
 The data is sent and fetched by server.
 After validation, the data will be written to JSON file.
+An array of updated groups with validation value and message will be sent back to front end.
 5. deleteChannel is used for deleting a channel.
 A group object and channel object are required and sent from front end.
 The system will validate the group details and channel details.
 If valid, the channel will be deleted.
+Updated channel arrays will be sent back to front end with valdation value and message.
 6. deleteGroup route is used for deleting a group.
 A group object is sent from front end and validated at server side.
 If success, the group will be deleted.
+An array of updated group will be sent back to front end with valdation value and message.
 7. deleteUser route is used for deleting a user.
 A user object is sent from front end and validated at back end.
 If success, the user will be deleted.
+An array of updated users will be sent back to front end with valdation value and message.
 8. group route is used for fetching all group details and sent back to front end.
 9. postLogin route is used for log in validation.
 Username and email will be sent to server and validated.
 If success will sent back to front end a valid value.
 10. postLoginAfter route is used for creating a user.
 The input username and email will be validated and written to users.json file and extendedUsers.json files.
+An array of updated users will be sent back to front end with valdation value and message.
+11. removeFromChannel route is used for admins removing a user from existing channels.
+An array of updated channels will be sent back to front end with valdation value and message.
+12. updateChannel route is used for admins adding users to the channels.
+An array of updated channels will be sent back to front end with valdation value and message.
+13. updateGroup route is used for admins adding users to a group.
+An array of updated groups will be sent back to front end with valdation value and message.

 ## Angular Architecture